 - However, despite the teething troubles in the implementation of GST and the demonetization decision, India has managed to keep up a high ranking due to the following reasons:

 - Certain notable reforms such as the elimination of the Foreign Investment Promotion Board (FIPB) and Liberalisation of FDI thresholds for the retail, aviation, and biomedical industries.

-- India’s “Make In India” initiative continuing to boost investment in the manufacturing sector.
+- India’s “Make In India” initiative continues to boost investment in the manufacturing sector.